alk-jdemagalhaes/workshop-test/README.md

 ## How to

 Install the modules with `npm i`, then go into the src to see the files from each exercises.
 Try to do the tests that match the description, then test the files using `npm run test -- <path/to/file>`.
 If all is green and is matching the description, nice !
-You don't need to run the app, just the files.
+You don't need to run the app, just the test on the files.

-Exercises 02, expliciter

 comment mocker des timers / api mocks génériques de jest

-better scenarios on our component

-mockRouter with Route

 test dojo for mock clearing
 more examples for mocks (requireActual)

-reducer mocks => it should never be the same as the other, maybe test that it's a different instance if it is different ?

-push back testSaga

-stop withReducer and only use put

-cas transverse eventuel

 jest.mock ou provide // add one

-put like <==

 how to have good coverage ?